Quentin Letts

 Quentin Richard Stephen Letts (born 6 February 1963) is an English journalist and theatre critic.
 He has written for The Daily Telegraph, Daily Mail, Mail on Sunday, and The Oldie.
 On 26 February 2019, it was announced that Letts would return to The Times.
+On 1 September 2023, Letts returned to the Daily Mail.

 Early life

 The son of Richard Francis Bonner Letts and Jocelyn Elizabeth (née Adami), he was born and raised in Cirencester and for a while attended Oakley Hall Preparatory School, which was run by his father.
 He boarded at The Elms School in Colwall on the Herefordshire side of the Malvern Hills.
-His education continued at Haileybury and Imperial Service College, before he won a scholarship to Bellarmine College, Kentucky (now Bellarmine University), which he left after a year.
+His education continued at Haileybury College, before he won a scholarship to Bellarmine College, Kentucky (now Bellarmine University), which he left after a year.
 He returned to England and worked as a barman and part-time local journalist in Oxford, before going to Trinity College, Dublin (TCD), where he edited a number of publications including Piranha!, Trinity's satirical newspaper.
 He graduated with an MA degree in Medieval and Renaissance Literature.
 At Jesus College, Cambridge, he gained a Diploma in Classical Archaeology.

 Career

+Journalism

 Since 1987, Letts has written for several British newspapers.
 His first post was with the Peterborough diary column for The Daily Telegraph.
 For two years (1995–97), he was New York correspondent for The Times.
 He wrote a parliamentary sketch for The Daily Telegraph for four years until 2001.

 Letts then joined the Daily Mail appointed by the newspaper's editor, Paul Dacre, to resuscitate the paper's own parliamentary sketches, a feature which Letts has said had remained dormant at the title since 1990.
 He was the first person to write the Mail's pseudonymous Clement Crabbe column, launched in 2006, and has also been the publication's theatre critic since 2004, again at Dacre's suggestion.
 A freelance since 1997, by mid-2006, he was contributing regularly to The News of the World and Horse & Hound magazine.
 According to Stephen Glover, he has supplied gossip to numerous diary columns.
 "Look, diaries are very much part of my output as a journalist" he told James Silver writing for The Guardian in 2006.
 "To me it's like a plumber mending taps.
 It's what I do.
 I send out two or three stories a day.
 They don't all get published, of course.
 It's like sending out carrier pigeons, some of them don't make it back".

-In the print and online versions of the Daily Mail in 2016, Letts described the BBC journalist Andrew Marr as "Captain-Hop-Along, growling away on BBC One, throwing his arm about like a tipsy conductor".
+In the Daily Mail in 2016, Letts described the BBC journalist Andrew Marr as "Captain-Hop-Along, growling away on BBC One, throwing his arm about like a tipsy conductor".
 Marr was recovering from a stroke he suffered in 2013, and Letts later apologised for the remarks.